warnikchow/sae4k/README.md

 ### Todo:

-- Coping with OOVs (challenging for KR as always)
+- Handling OOVs (challenging for Korean as always)
-- Obtaining larger dataset (always required!) - In progress
+- Obtaining larger dataset (always required!) - In progress with [StyleKQC](https://github.com/cynthia/stylekqc)
-- Utilizing pretrained language models (that can compensate our shortage of data) - Mayber Korean BART or GPT2?
+- Utilizing pretrained language models (that can compensate our shortage of data)

 ### After all, *Typological approaches*!!
 (Always open for (multi-lingual) collaborations!!)